-- (d) comply at all times with the following rules and policies: - (i) County ethics and conflicts of interest policies: - (ii) The Public Records Act, RCW 42.56; - (iii) The Open Public Meetings Act, RCW 42.30. - (e) for quasi-judicial actions, comply with the Appearance of Fairness Doctrine, RCW Chapter 42.36. - (2) Conflict of Interest.
-If a planning commissioner is an applicant; is a paid or unpaid advocate, agent, or representative of an applicant; or has a financial interest in or for a comprehensive plan amendment or land use application before the Planning Commission, the planning commissioner may not participate in a decision or recommendation on the application, and may not be present in the meeting room during discussion of the application.
+- (d) participate in at least one Department-sponsored [continuing education or] training event per year [through at least the planning commissioner's first term]: - (e) comply at all times with the following rules and policies: - (i) County ethics and conflicts of interest policies: - (ii) The Public Records Act, RCW 42.56; - (iii) The Open Public Meetings Act, RCW 42.30. - (f) for quasi-judicial actions, comply with the Appearance of Fairness Doctrine, RCW Chapter 42.36. - (2) Conflict of Interest.
+If a planning commissioner is an applicant; is [currently] a paid or unpaid advocate, agent, or representative of an applicant; or has a [financial] [direct personal or pecuniary] interest in or for a comprehensive plan amendment or land use application before the Planning Commission, the planning commissioner may not participate in a decision or recommendation on the application, and may not be present in the meeting room during discussion of the application.